jrtechs/NodeJSBlog/entries/programming/c-to-c++-tutorial.md

 # File IO

-File IO is significantly different in C++.
-I will quickly glance over a few examples which should give you most of what you need to start writing some programs.
+File IO is significantly different from C. I will quickly glance over a few examples which should give you most of what you need to start writing basic programs.

-## Reading From File
+## Reading from File

 Reading a file example by character.